 Anyone tasked with describing Montana often focuses on the sheer vastness of the state, from its expansive skies to its rugged landscapes.
-Most travelers center their trips around visiting classic destinations such as Big Sky or Yellowstone National Park, but very few venture eastward into the Great Plains region.
+And while most travelers center their trips on classic destinations such as Big Sky or Yellowstone National Park, very few venture eastward into the Great Plains.

 Alan Majchrowicz/Getty Images

-People come to Medicine Rocks to get away from it all and to camp beneath its unique, Swiss cheese-like sandstone pillar rock formations.
-The park was also designated as an International Dark Sky Sanctuary in 2020, and many travel to Medicine Rocks to see some of the clearest views of the night sky in the country.
-And for people interested in wildlife viewing, the park is a haven for mule deer, antelope, grouse, and turkey.
+People come to Medicine Rocks State Park to get away from it all and to camp beneath its unique, Swiss cheese-like sandstone pillar rock formations.
+It was also designated as an International Dark Sky Sanctuary in 2020, and many visit the park to admire some of the clearest views of the night sky in the country.
+For those interested in seeing wildlife, the park is a haven for mule deer, antelope, and grouse, among other creatures.

-To get an even bigger taste of solitude, plan a trip during the winter, which is considered to be the park’s offseason.
-Not only can you camp year-round in the park, but as General Manager Garrett Jericoff noted, when you visit in the winter, you’ll have it mostly to yourself — that’s a lot of land, stars, and wildlife all to your own.
+For an even greater sense of solitude, plan a trip here during the winter, which is considered to be the park’s off-season.
+Not only can you camp year-round, but as General Manager Garrett Jericoff noted, when you visit in the winter, you’ll have it mostly to yourself—that’s a lot of land, stars, and wildlife to enjoy in peace.

 Travelers who make the journey east to the Great Plains of Montana can stay at one of Medicine Rocks State Park’s eight campsites, which are available on a first-come, first-served basis.
 Dogs are allowed at Medicine Rocks (as long as they are on a leash that’s no longer than eight feet in length) and drinking water is available year-round.

-Campsite fees at Medicine Rocks range from $4 to $34 per night but tend to be on the lower end during the winter and spring.
-Similarly, the park entry fee is $8 for out-of-state visitors and free for Montana residents who pay the $9 state parks fee with their annual vehicle registration.
+Campsite fees at Medicine Rocks range from $4 to $34 per night but tend to be on the lower end during the winter and spring months.
+Similarly, the park’s day-use entry fee is $8 for out-of-state visitors and free for Montana residents, whose annual vehicle registration covers the $9 state parks fee.

 Read the full article here